JoshuaSchlichting/GoCMS/README.md

 ### Docker Compose
 Run this with a dummy postgresql database using `docker compose up`, include `--build` to rebuild as needed.
+You'll want to run `./manager.sh --init` after starting the database for the first time.

 ### The Data Layer / SQL
 The data layer is created by using [sqlc](https://docs.sqlc.dev/en/latest/index.html).
 The `db` package is generated using the `db/sql/sqlc.yaml` file.
 The `db/sql` folder contains the SQL files that are used to generate the `db` package.
 To generate new `sqlc` output, execute the following: